xpqz/documentation/programmers-guide/docs/object-oriented-programming/constructors/constructor-overloading.md

    Make0  0
 ```

 The only way a Constructor function should be invoked is by `⎕NEW`.
-See "Base Constructors" on page 1 for further details.
+See ["Base Constructors"](./base-constructors.md) for further details.
 If you attempt to call a Constructor function  from outside its Class, it will cause a `SYNTAX ERROR`.
 A Constructor function should not call another Constructor function within the same Class, although it will not generate an error.
 This would cause the Base Constructor to be called twice, with unpredictable consequences.